ozkangurhan/motokobootcamp2023/day1/Questions.md

-# <a id="questions"> 🙋 Questions </a>
+<a id="questions"> 🙋 Questions </a>
-1. How much is the current memory capacity of a canister?
+How much is the current memory capacity of a canister?
 A: 48GB
+<a id="questions"> 🙋 Questions </a>
-# How much is the current memory capacity of a canister?
-Answer : 48 GB (December update -)
-# What is the issue with the following code sample? "let" introduces an immutable declaration, need to use "var" instead of "let"
+How much is the current memory capacity of a canister?
+Answer : 48 GB (December update -) What is the issue with the following code sample? "let" introduces an immutable declaration, need to use "var" instead of "let" actor {
-actor {
   let counter : Nat = 0;
   public func increment_counter() : async () {
     counter := counter + 1;
   };
 }
+<a id="questions"> 🙋 Questions </a>
-# What is the issue with the following code sample?
-The return value of async () is not defined.
+What is the issue with the following code sample?
+The return value of async () is not defined. actor {
-actor {
   var message : Text = 0;
   public query func change_message(new_message : Text) : async () {